 Article 14 declares, “The Nation and its Government possess sovereign immunity, which can only be waived in accordance with the law.”

 This statement may have various readings.
-It may be considered a position of independence from the United States, and that in having sovereign immunity, its citizens and territories may be beyond the jurisdiction of the United States, including its powers of taxation, judicial authority, police, etc.

-Th statement could also be interpreted as having a subservient “sovereign immunity” which becomes a concoction of US demotion of such terms under the authority of the United States.
+It may be considered a position of independence from the United States, and that in having sovereign immunity, its citizens and territories may be beyond the jurisdiction of the United States, including its powers of taxation, judicial authority, police, etc. The statement could also be interpreted as having a subservient sovereign immunity, which becomes a concoction of US demotion of such terms under the authority of the United States.

 The concept of sovereign immunity is presently in flux, especially given the formation of the International Criminal Court and the setting aside of sovereign immunity, even to heads of states, for crimes defined under that court’s jurisdiction.
 This author does not seek to clarify the extent of sovereign immunity declared in the Naʻi Aupuni document and leaves its full meaning in uncertainty.